-Known to the Soviets as the 'Apatin-Kaposvár Offensive Operation' within the 'Budapest Strategic Offensive Operation', the 'Batinska Operacija' was a Soviet and Yugoslav operation by General Leytenant Nikolai A. Gagen’s Soviet 57th Army of Marshal Sovetskogo Soyuza Fyedor I. Tolbukhin’s 3rd Ukrainian Front and the Yugoslav 51st Division of General-major Danilo Lekic’s XII Corps of Marshal Josip Broz Tito’s Yugoslav National Liberation Army army against General Hellmuth Felmy’s LXVIII Corps on the Danube river front in the area of Batina and Apatin for the liberation of Baranja and to secure a breakthrough to Donji Miholjac on the Drava river from Osijek (6/29 November 1944).
+The 'Batinska Operacija', which was known to the Soviets as the 'Apatin-Kaposvár Offensive Operation' within the 'Budapest Strategic Offensive Operation', was a Soviet and Yugoslav operation by General Leytenant Nikolai A. Gagen’s Soviet 57th Army of Marshal Sovetskogo Soyuza Fyedor I. Tolbukhin’s 3rd Ukrainian Front and the Yugoslav 51st Division of General-major Danilo Lekic’s XII Corps of Marshal Josip Broz Tito’s Yugoslav National Liberation Army army against General Hellmuth Felmy’s LXVIII Corps on the Danube river front in the area of Batina and Apatin for the liberation of Baranja and to secure a breakthrough to Donji Miholjac on the Drava river from Osijek (6/29 November 1944).

 The allied order of battle included the 57th Army with the LXXV Corps (74th, 233rd and 236th Divisions), LXIV Corps (73rd Guards Division and 19th and 113th Divisions) and VI Guards Corps (32nd Guards Motorised Brigade and 9th Breakthrough Artillery Division), General Leytenant Sergei S. Biriuzov’s Soviet 37th Army moving up from Bulgaria, General Leytenant Georgi F. Zakharov’s Soviet 4th Guards Army arriving in the second half of November, and the Soviet IX Mixed Air Corps of General Leytenant Vladimir A. Sudets’s Soviet 17th Air Army; and Lieutenant Colonel Sreta Savić's Yugoslav 51st 'Vojvodina' Division with the 7th Vojvodina Brigade (four battalions totalling 2,154 soldiers), 8th 'Vojvodina' Brigade (five battalions totalling 2,775 soldiers), 12th 'Vojvodina' Brigade (five battalions totalling more than 2,500 soldiers), and 14th 'Vojvodina' Brigade of Slovenian soldiers which arrived on 11/12 November but did not become involved in the operation.